mackenziekbrooks/dci101-f22/docs/schedulee.md

 ## Tuesday, October 11, 2022
 * Prof. Brooks at a conference
-* Guest classby Prof. Emily Cook (Research and Instruction Librarian)
+* Guest class by Prof. Emily Cook (Research and Instruction Librarian)

 ## Thursday, October 13, 2022
 * No class!
 Reading days!